2:30 am, 4:00 am, cryotherapy, ice baths, grueling iron sessions. You name it, somebody is doing it.

 8:30-9:00 a.m.
 Now that I’m back home, I drink some water and do about 15 minutes of a boxing workout then shoot baskets outside for another 10 minutes to wind down.

-9:00-9:15 a.m I make a quick Bulletproof Collagen Protein shake with 1 cup of goat’s milk and some ice.
+9:00-9:15 a.m I make a quick shake with 1 cup of goat’s milk and 3 scoops of goat whey protein powder and a little Bulletproof Collagen Protein and some ice.
 (Some days I fast and won’t eat until lunch.
 It just depends on the day.)

 9:15-9:30 a.m.
 Shower up, dressed and off to the office for my usual meetings that begin around 10am.
-I find that my best time for meetings, strategy and creativity begins around 10:00 a.m. and so apparently does Jeff Bezos.
+I find that my best time for meetings, strategy and creativity begins around 10:00 a.m.
 I then power through the day and work until 6:00 p.m.
 Between 7:00 a.m. and 9:30 a.m., I have handled 75 minutes of work, completed 70 minutes of exercise, rehydrated myself from the prior evening and have given myself the nutrients to power myself up for the day.

 Stay tuned for another future article where I cover my evening protocol that covers strength training workout, meditation, cold water immersion, and red light therapy.